SpaceNinja-007/Apps-Redux/README.md

 # Apps-Redux

-These are some cool handmade apps for windows, May be ported to mac or linux someday
+These are some cool handmade apps for windows because I did these on windows, May be ported to mac or linux someday

 ## Notes